haochuan9421/multipartor/README_EN.md

     {
       // "boundary" can be specified, parse from rs.headers['content-type'] by default boundary?: string;
-      // Whether to automatically call rs.destroy() and file.destroy() in case of errors in the request body parsing process, default is true autoDestroy?: boolean;
+      // Whether to automatically call rs.destroy() in case of errors in the request body parsing process, default is false autoDestroy?: boolean;
       // Various limit-related parameters, exceeding the limit will reject error and stop parsing limits?: {